 One of the most common conditions in building insurance relates to unoccupancy.
 Insurers tend to deem a building unoccupied if it has been wholly, or mainly unoccupied, or not in active use for thirty consecutive days.

 Different insurers specify different time frames and measures that you must take to comply with the condition.
 You should contact us once your property becomes unoccupied, and we will advise accordingly in regard to the condition.
-A number of our insurers are beginning to provide leniency with these conditions, and specific advice from each insurer can be found here.
-But please speak to us if you require further clarification.

 As a guide, the most common measures that you must follow are:

 • Inspect the building internally and externally at least once every seven days, with a written record of the inspections maintained

 • Secure the building appropriately, and put all protective locking and alarm devices into operation

 • Make sure that there is no accumulation of waste in or around the property